Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Technical Appendices and Supplementary Material

 \subsection{More on Doomer Dataset}

 In the full public release of Doomer dataset we will provide 3 main versions: \begin{enumerate} \item \textbf{RAW version}.
 Images from all cameras before any preprocessing. \item \textbf{Single-camera version}.
 Pairs of a Main-camera photo and an HSI.
 The images are preprocessed and share the same FoV and spatial resolution. \item \textbf{Multi-camera version}.
 Quadriples of Main-, Tele- and Wide-camera photos and HSI.
-The images are preprocessed and share the same FoV and spatial resolution. \end{enumerate} Both the single- and multi-camera versions will also have two subversions depending on what spectral resolution of an HSI a user needs.
-Our resources allowed us to capture spectral radiance with the sampling interval of 3~nm.
-However, most of hyperspectral images have that of 10~nm as a compromise between precision and computational efficiency.
+The images are preprocessed and share the same FoV and spatial resolution. \end{enumerate} Both the single- and multi-camera versions will also have two subversions of hyperspectral sampling interval: 3~nm or 10~nm.
 A short summary of each version provided in Tab.~\ref{tab:dataset-versions}.
-At the time of submission, only \emph{emphasized} items are made available.

 The preprocessing pipeline of RAW images consists of these steps: demosaicing, black current subtraction, flat field calibration and photometric normalization.
 For hyperspectral images, preprocessing pipeline includes: black current subtraction, flat field calibration, radial distortion correction and photometric normalization.
-The last step involves only division by the exposure time (Specim IQ has no ISO setting) and band-wise division by the calibration divisor $\mathbf{k}$.
+The last step involves only division by the exposure time (Specim IQ has no ISO setting) and band-wise division by the calibration divisor $\vk$.

 For all HSIs, we will provide a manually annotated binary mask that specifies the location of the gray ball.
 The reflectance spectrum of the gray ball, measured with the X-Rite spectrophotometer, will be included in the dataset.
 Also, we will expand it by adding more scenes and annotate each scene with tags depending on its contents.